I am in love with the process of creating fiber art.

 Sandy is a self-taught artist originally from El Paso, Texas.

 She has been living and creating art in New Mexico since 1999.
-Her transition to silk painting began in 2001, opening Grasshopper Studio in 2003,
+Her transition to silk painting began in 2001, opening Grasshopper Silk Studio in 2005.

 Sandy was invited to show her work at the Santa Fe